EPC

 Ventilation Problems

-Poor ventilation contributes to damp and mould, affects indoor air quality, and increases heating demands.
+Insufficient ventilation can lead to damp and mould, compromise indoor air quality, and increase heating demands.

 Lighting Choices